JovianX/helm-release-plugin/README.md

 > Refer to complete `<DATA>` [documentation](https://www.gnu.org/software/ coreutils/manual/html_node/Relative-items-in-date-strings.html) for
 > detailed description of possible time delta options.

-If TTL is configued (CronJob exists) and the `--set` command is executed again the TTL(CronJob) will be rescheduled:
+If TTL is configured (CronJob exists) and the `--set` command is executed again the TTL(CronJob) will be rescheduled:
 ```
 helm release ttl redis --set='5 minutes'
 cronjob.batch/redis-ttl configured